 Selection criteria when choosing the optimal liquid filter bag

-The following parameters and criteria are important in regards to the selection of the most suitable filter bag / cartridge for your application:
+The following parameters and criteria are important in regard to the selection of the most suitable filter bag/cartridge for your application:

 Selection Criteria Filtration Efficiency